 Plyometrics: Hitch Hops

 These are single-leg hops for power and speed.
 We want to simulate our running motion.
 Bring the knee up, the heel up, and the toe up of the leg that you’re jumping with.
 These are great for balance and acceleration.

 Make sure to work each leg equally.
 Start easy–do five and then rest.
 Then do five on the other leg.
 Build to the point where you can do 10 on each set.

 Obstacle Jumps and Hops

 For these, you’ll want to use a small obstacle like a cone or a small hurdle.
 These drills are rapid fire.
 They’re not big, they’re quick.

 Start with side to sides, using two feet at the same time.
 Over and back the obstacle counts as one.
 Do three sets of five to 10 repetitions.

 Next, we’ll do one-foot hops.
 With these, we’re simply going side to side over the obstacle.
 Over and back is one repetition.
 Do three sets of five repetitions and then switch legs.

 Next, we’ll do front to back.
 Bring both heels together so both feet work as one unit.
 Quickly pop off the ground and use the core of your body to keep control.
 Over and back is one repetition–do three sets of five repetitions.

-Do you think these youth baseball drills would work with your team?
+Do you think these speed drills for baseball would work with your team?
 Why or why not?
 Sound off with a comment below!